loentar/ngrest-db/README.md

 Highlights:
- - C++ structures are associated with DB tables
+ - mapping the developer-provided structures to database tables
  - easy and intuitive syntax to perform most used db operations
  - code generator for maximum comfort and speed of development
  - use the meta-comments to provide additional, database-specific functionality (PK, FK, UNIQUE, etc..)
- - automatic mapping the developer-provided structures to database tables
- - easily integrated with ngrest services
+ - easy to integrate with ngrest services

 Current stage: alpha, only basic features and only SQLite driver is implemented.